 Revisions to the examples for ABS analysis, which were moved to SSAP No. 26, to reflect a scenario in which payments under the instrument are secured by a note, a legal assignment from the borrower of a lease for real property and the assignment of the lease payments from an operating entity tenant.
 This revision was in response to comments from the industry Lease-Backed Security Working Group and detail that the SPV does not need to have ownership interest in the underlying collateral for the security to qualify as an ABS.

 Revisions to SSAP No. 26 to clarify that investments with specific guidance and reporting lines (such as surplus notes, working capital finance investments (WCFI) and structured settlements) shall follow the guidance in their specific SSAP and be reported on designated reporting lines.
-This edit was made in response to the comments from Fermat Capital, who identified that WCFI meet the definition of issuer credit obligations.
-These investments shall follow the guidance in SSAP No. 105R—Working Capital Finance Investments and be reported of their specific reporting lines on Schedule BA.
+This edit was made in response to the comments from Fermat Capital, who identified that WCFI meet the definition of ICO.
+These investments shall follow the guidance in SSAP No. 105R—Working Capital Finance Investments and be reported on their specific reporting lines on Schedule BA.

 Revisions to SSAP No. 26, and the addition of a new footnote, to clarify that the general creditworthiness of an entity can be direct or indirect recourse and is the primary source of repayment for issuer credit obligations.